-16The Elliott test is an adaption of the Sanford v.
+&lt;sup>16The Elliott test is an adaption of the Sanford v.
 Arinder, 800 So.
 2d 1267, 1272 (Miss.
 Ct.
 App.
 2001) modification test for a non-custodial parent.
 In Sanford, the non-custodial parent must show (1) a substantial change in the circumstances of the custodial parent since the original custody decree and (2) the substantial change's adverse impact on the welfare of the child.
 Id.
 Once the movant has established these two elements, the trial court will conduct an Albright analysis to determine the necessity of custody modification for the best interest of the child.
 Id.

-The Elliott court distinguished Spain.
-The appellate court wrote, "Although the appellate courts have repeatedly held that the mere moving of one party or the other is insufficient grounds for modification of child custody, those cases involved visitation" of a non-custodial parent.
-Elliott, 877 So.
+modification of child custody, those cases involved visitation" of a non-custodial parent.
+Eulon, 8// So.
 2d at 455 (affirming relocation of joint custodian is sufficient to prove adverse affect because it makes joint custody impractical or impossible).